Homeostasis Patterns: Introduction

 Hence generically $\iota'$ and $\sigma'$ are nonzero.
 The third equation implies that $\tau_1$ is nonzero.
 Hence the homeostatic nodes are $\tau_2,\tau_3,o$.

 The homeostasis types of \eqref{e:admissible} with the corresponding homeostasis patterns are summarized in Table~\ref{T:example8}.

-In principle the homeostasis patterns can be computed in the manner shown above; but in practice this becomes very complicated.
+In principle the homeostasis patterns of any input-output network can be computed in the manner shown above, but in practice this becomes complicated for large networks.
 In this paper we introduce another approach based on the pattern network $\PP$ associated to the input-output network $\GG$.
 This method is both computationally and theoretically superior.
-See Example \ref{E:example8_pattern}.
-Using the pattern network we can also show that each homeostasis type leads to a unique homeostasis pattern.
+First, the method introduced here provides a reduction of the size of the original input-output network to the pattern network, which is obtained from the former by `collapsing' certain subsets of nodes into single nodes.
+Second, the classification of the homeostasis patterns using the pattern network is given by an algorithm (which can be easily extracted from the main theorems).
+We illustrate this by working out the homeostasis patterns of the network shown in Figure \ref{T:example8} using the new approach in Example \ref{E:example8_pattern}.
+Finally, the new conceptual framework allows us to give a new characterization of the homeostasis types, namely, that they correspond uniquely to the homeostasis patterns.